-Lead196 and arsenic197 are environmental poisons that raise whole body inflammation and have been shown to cause hypertension.
-Lead is a common contaminant in old paint, dust around old houses and can even be found in supplements such as calcium.198 Arsenic often contaminates public drinking water199 and bottled water.200 Arsenic is used in chicken and hog feed as a growth promoter and is present in the meats of these animals.
-Arsenic is an approved feed supplement that farmers use to control intestinal parasites in chickens.201 As a consequence, eggs202 and chicken meat203 prove to be dietary sources of arsenic.
-Seafood, because fish swim in polluted waters, has been found to be a significant source of arsenic in those that consume seafood.204 Avoid arsenic and avoid hypertension.
+Lead and arsenic are environmental poisons that raise whole body inflammation and have been shown to cause hypertension.
+Lead is a common contaminant in old paint, dust around old houses and can even be found in supplements such as calcium.
+Arsenic often contaminates public drinking water and bottled water.
+Arsenic is used in chicken and hog feed as a growth promoter and is present in the meats of these animals.
+Arsenic is an approved feed supplement that farmers use to control intestinal parasites in chickens.
+As a consequence, eggs and chicken meat prove to be dietary sources of arsenic.
+Seafood (because fish swim in polluted waters) has been found to be a significant source of arsenic in those that consume seafood.
+Avoid arsenic and avoid hypertension.